jamielaurin/jamielaurin.github.io/essays/essay3-smart-questions.md

 <img width="600px" class="center" src="../img/smart-questions/Screen Shot 2022-09-08 at 11.05.28 PM.png">

-The question being sounds like it could be answered with a simple "yes" or "no response, but the person had not included
+The question being sounds like it could be answered with a simple "yes" or "no response, but the person had not included any significant details which would help another answer their question properly.

 ## Conclusion